Almost splitting maps, transformation theorems and smooth fibration theorems: Introduction

 Then there exists a proper harmonic map $u:M \to \R^n$ with at most $(1+\Psi(\delta|n))$-growth so that $u$ is a diffeomorphism. \end{prop}

 \begin{rem} For an $n$-manifold $(M,g)$ with nonnegative Ricci curvature and almost maximal volume growth, it is proved by Cheeger and Colding (see \cite{CC97}) that $M$ is diffeomorphic to $\mathbb{R}^{n}$, and the diffeomorphism is constructed by the Reifenberg method.
 It is an interesting question that whether there are diffeomorphisms constructed from other geometric tools or geometric analysis tools.
-Recently, by generalizing Perelman's pseudo-locality theorem (see \cite{Per02}), Wang is able to construct a canonical diffeomorphism to $\mathbb{R}^{n}$ by the immortal Ricci flow solution initiated from $(M,g)$, see \cite{Wang20}.
-Proposition \ref{thm-can-diff} gives another diffeomorphism which is canonical in the sense that it is an almost linear growth harmonic map.
+Cheeger-Jiang-Naber's canonical Reifenberg theorem (Theorem 7.10 in \cite{CJN21}) gives harmonic diffeomorphisms from $B_{R}(p)$ onto its image for every $R>0$.
+Proposition \ref{thm-can-diff} is a global version of Theorem 7.10 in \cite{CJN21}.
+We remark that by generalizing Perelman's pseudo-locality theorem (see \cite{Per02}), Wang is able to construct a diffeomorphism to $\mathbb{R}^{n}$ by the immortal Ricci flow solution initiated from $(M,g)$, see \cite{Wang20}.